 The Fund may invest, to a limited extent, in equity futures and options contracts, warrants, convertible securities, and swap agreements, all of which are types of derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Fund to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
+The Fund may use derivatives as an alternate means to obtain economic exposure if the Fund is required to limit its investment in a particular issuer or industry.
 The Fund will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.

-The Fund may enter into foreign currency exchange forward contracts, which are a type of derivative, in order to maintain the same currency exposure as its target index.
+The Fund may enter into foreign currency exchange forward contracts, which are a type of derivative, in order to maintain the same currency exposure as its index.
 A foreign currency exchange forward contract is an agreement to buy or sell a currency at a specific price on a specific date, usually 30, 60, or 90 days in the future.
 In other words, the contract guarantees an exchange rate on a given date.
 These contracts, however, would not prevent the Fund's securities from falling in value as a result of risks other than unfavorable currency exchange movements.
 The Fund may use these contracts to manage currency exposure and to settle trades in a foreign currency.